joelouthan/Theologicus/src/pastorals/titus3-1-7.md

 For

->1 Timothy 2:1-4 (CSB) First of all, then, I urge that petitions, prayers, intercessions, and thanksgivings be made for everyone, 2 for kings and all those who are in authority, so that we may lead a tranquil and quiet life in all godliness and dignity.
+>1 Timothy 2:1-4 First of all, then, I urge that petitions, prayers, intercessions, and thanksgivings be made for everyone, 2 for kings and all those who are in authority, so that we may lead a tranquil and quiet life in all godliness and dignity.
 3 This is good, and it pleases God our Savior, 4 who wants everyone to be saved and to come to the knowledge of the truth.

 And

->Romans 13:1 (CSB) Let everyone submit to the governing authorities, since there is no authority except from God, and the authorities that exist are instituted by God.
+>Romans 13:1 Let everyone submit to the governing authorities, since there is no authority except from God, and the authorities that exist are instituted by God.

 And

->1 John 4:7 (CSB) Dear friends, let us love one another, because love is from God, and everyone who loves has been born of God and knows God.
+>1 John 4:7 Dear friends, let us love one another, because love is from God, and everyone who loves has been born of God and knows God.

 You are like, "Joseph, these things are not tied together.
 One is called to submit to governing authorities and the other is to love another.
 How are they related."
 But Paul relates them: